SRombauts/UEPlasticPlugin/README.md

 - add support for partial checkin (like Gluon, for artists)

 #### Bugs
-.12 Revert "Unchanged only" does nothing.
+- .12 Revert "Unchanged only" does nothing.
+- diff not working in history in case of a rename

 #### Known issues:
 - Error messages with accents are not handled (for instance connection error in French)